Upper Silesia: Interbellum, World War II, and post-war period

+The new border only partly followed the results of the referendum.
+The reason was that closely following the local majority vote would have resulted in a plurality of enclaves and would thus not have been a viable border.
+Particularly in the Upper Silesian Industrial Region, the border line was often bizarre, cutting right through settlements or through industrial facilities.

+During the German invasion of Poland, which started World War II in September 1939, German troops committed numerous massacres of Polish civilians in the region, including at Gostyń, Łaziska Górne, Jankowice, Zgoń, Lędziny, Świętochłowice, Katowice, Pasternik, Pszczyna, Siemianowice Śląskie and Wyry.
+Afterwards, Polish Silesia was annexed to the Nazi German Reich as part of the Gau of Silesia.
+The Polish population was subjected to further persecution and crimes.
+A network of Polenlager forced labour camps was established in the region, and multiple subcamp of the Auschwitz concentration camp.
+The Germans operated the Stalag VIII-B, Stalag VIII-D and Stalag VIII-F prisoner-of-war camps for Polish, French, Belgian, British, Serbian and other Allied POWs, with numerous forced labour subcamps, in the region.
+In 1941 Upper and Lower Silesia were split into separate Gaue.

 After 1945, almost all of Upper Silesia that was not ceded to Poland in 1922 was placed under the administration of the Republic of Poland.
 German civilians, as well as Nazi criminals, were interned in labor camps such as the Zgoda labour camp.
 The majority of the German-speaking population that had not fled was expelled, an activity that was euphemized as "transfers [to] be effected in an orderly and humane manner" in accordance with the decision of the victorious Allied powers at their 1945 meeting at Potsdam.
-This expulsion program also included German-speaking inhabitants of Lower Silesia, eastern Brandenburg, eastern Pomerania, Gdańsk (Danzig), and East Prussia.
 The German expellees were transported to the present-day Germany (including the former East Germany), and Polish migrants, a sizeable part of whom were themselves expelleés from former Polish provinces taken over by the USSR in the east, settled in Upper Silesia.
 A good many German-speaking Upper Silesians were relocated in Bavaria.
 A small part of Upper Silesia stayed as part of Czechoslovakia as Czech Silesia.